Iroquois of Canada

 On July 9, 1755, about 230 Native American warriors from the mission villages took part in the ambush of Braddock’s forces on the Monongahela.

-In February and March 1756, some 128 Native American warriors from the mission villages took part in the French expedition against Fort Bull.
+In February and March 1756, some 128 Native American warriors from the mission villages took part in the French expedition against Fort Bull, where one of their chiefs, Callure, was killed.
 The expeditionary force led by M. de Léry was guided by Oratory, an Oneida from La Présentation.
 On July 23, during the operations on Lake Champlain, a number of Iroquois warriors from Canada formed part of Lévis’ forces at Carillon.
 On August 7, another party of 25 Iroquois warriors arrived at Carillon from Montréal.
 On September 4, 150 Iroquois warriors arrived from Sault-Saint-Louis.
 On September 11, a party of 300 Native American warriors (Iroquois, Chippewas and Ottawas) arrived at Carillon.
 On September 16 at 6:00 p.m., 100 Canadiens and 400 Native American warriors under Captain de la Perrière embarked aboard 34 canoes at Contrecoeur’s camp for an expedition in the direction of Fort Edward and Fort William Henry (Malartic mentions 600 Native American warriors (Iroquois, Abenakis and Ottawas) and 200 Canadiens).
 On September 22, 24 Iroquois and Nipissing warriors arrived at Carillon.

 On March 12, 1758, some 200 Native American warriors from the mission villages (mostly Iroquois) took part in the Skirmish of Snow Shoes where the Iroquois lost 7 men killed and 15 wounded.
 On March 28, the Iroquois contingent arrived at Sault Saint-Louis.